 When you check in for your flight, or on the plane, you’ll be given a Cayman Islands Immigration Card.
 Complete both the top & bottom sections before you land.
 As you clear immigration, you’ll show this and your proof of citizenship to the agent.
 He or she will keep the top part, you’ll keep the bottom: store it in a safe place, since you’ll need it to leave the country.
 Lost paperwork can be remedied, but at considerable hassle.
 If you lose your Immigration Card, get to the airport several hours before departure, and ask airline or immigration personnel what to do.
 You’ll also complete a customs declaration form (one per family).
 Carrying any contraband – like guns, drugs, pornography – is a very bad idea.
 Cayman has very serious laws regarding their import.

 For those staying on Grand Cayman, a car rental can be very useful (if you’re comfortable driving on the left!)
 There are several rental agencies across the street from the airport.
-The rates are very reasonable (about $25/day + tax and collision insurance).
-If you are staying on or near Seven Mile Beach, it is not necessary to have a car.
-Taxis are available and there is a daily bus service which runs from 6 am until midnight depending on the route and the day of travel.
-The bus fare also depends on the route and varies between CI$1.50 to CI$3.00 per person.
+Taxis are also available.
 If you are staying on Cayman Brac or Little Cayman, car rental is not necessary as the islands are quite small.

 Balmy breezes all year, with rare cold snaps (60s – brr!) in the dead of winter.
 Highs April-November: 90s, December-March: 80s.
 Lows usually in the 70s.
 Light jackets are a good idea in the winter.

 Important – airlines may charge you for checking bags!
-AIrline policies differ and change frequently – if you are unsure about your airline’s baggage charges check the airline’s website, or we’ll be happy to assist.
+Airline policies differ and change frequently – if you are unsure about your airline’s baggage charges check the airline’s website, or we’ll be happy to assist.
 Small planes to Little Cayman and Cayman Brac have MUCH more restrictive baggage policies.
-Most airlines enforce a 3 bag limit (two checked, one carry-on) for international flights.
-Checked bags are usually limited to 50 pounds each.
-Remember to pack depth gauges in your carry-on bags.
 Pack lightly – Cayman is normally informal and tropical.
-There are a few nicer restaurants on Grand Cayman, so pack accordingly.
 Some items to remember: several swimming suits, mostly t-shirts, shorts and casual resort wear, comfortable shoes, flip flops, sunscreen, sunglasses, hat, insect repellent, and windbreaker or light jacket.

 Credit cards are widely accepted throughout the islands.
 The Cayman Islands Dollar (CI$) equals US$1.25 or, the US dollar equals CI $.80.
 There are ATMs on Grand Cayman in town and along West Bar Road, but none on Little Cayman and Cayman Brac.
 Tip as you would in the U.S. Of course, tipping depends entirely on the quality of service you receive.
 Waiters and bartenders get 15-20% of the bill.
 Dive boat crew, about US$10 / trip.
 Your hotel maid will appreciate a few dollars or so per day, left in the room upon departure.
 If you’re pleased with the service, consider tipping a bit extra.